llvm/llvm-project/clang/docs/analyzer/checkers.rst

 This checker warns when the denominator in a division operation is a tainted (potentially attacker controlled) value.
 If the attacker can set the denominator to 0, a runtime error can be triggered.
-The checker warns if the analyzer cannot prove that the denominator is not 0 and it is a tainted value.
+The checker warns when the denominator is a  tainted value  and the analyzer cannot prove that it is not 0.
 This warning is more pessimistic than the :ref:`core-DivideZero` checker which warns only when it can prove that the denominator is 0.

 .. code-block:: c